Who Restores the Peg? A Mean-Field Game Approach to Model Stablecoin Market Dynamics: Introduction

 Rigorously modeling this system is challenging because it is a high-dimensional multi-population game with rational agents interacting dynamically in a non-stationary environment \cite{magninosolving}.
-Standard multi-agent reinforcement learning (MARL) or agent-based models (ABM) become computationally intractable as the number of agents ($N$) grows, making it difficult to solve for true Nash Equilibria.
+Standard multi-agent reinforcement learning (MARL) or agent-based models (ABM) become computationally intractable as the number of agents ($N$) grows, making it difficult to solve for true Nash equilibria.
 The Mean-Field Game (MFG) approach overcomes this by approximating the population as a continuum ($N \to \infty$), reducing the complexity to a tractable fixed-point problem \cite{cacace2021policy}.
 We adopt an MFG formulation to provide a dynamic, agent-based representation of stablecoin de-peg episodes.
 This approach offers critical insights that are inaccessible through existing methodologies \cite{lauriere2022learning, bensoussan2016linear}.

-While prior works such as \cite{lyons2023keeps} and \cite{daud2024primary} infer reversion dynamics from empirical data, our framework derives these market flows endogenously from the strategic optimization of heterogeneous agents interacting across primary and secondary markets.
-This endogenous derivation allows us to identify the specific non-linear thresholds where primary market frictions overwhelm arbitrage capacity, a transition that reduced-form models cannot capture.
+While prior works such as \cite{lyons2023keeps} and \cite{daud2024primary} infer reversion dynamics from empirical data, our framework derives these market flows endogenously by optimizing the strategic behavior of separate, homogeneous populations of agents interacting across primary and secondary markets.
+This endogenous derivation allows us to identify the specific non-linear thresholds at which primary market frictions overwhelm arbitrage capacity, a transition that reduced-form models cannot capture.
 Unlike the static equilibrium analysis in \cite{potter2024drives}, our dynamic formulation characterizes the entire temporal profile of peg restoration, including the calculation of recovery half-lives.
 Furthermore, in contrast to heuristic simulators like DAISIM~\cite{bhat2021daisim} and \cite{calandra2025algorithmic} which rely on pre-defined behavior rules, our model computes a formal equilibrium with quantified exploitability.
-Consequently, we can evaluate peg stability through the lens of $\varepsilon$-Nash robustness, providing a rigorous metric for how rational agents respond to systemic stress across stablecoin markets.
+Consequently, we can evaluate peg stability through the lens of $\varepsilon$-Nash robustness, providing a rigorous metric for how multiple rational, homogeneous population of agents respond to systemic stress across stablecoin markets.